 Love this?
 Share it!

-Thanks for checking out this tutorial on how to make a laptop skin with Cricut!
+Thanks for checking out this tutorial on how to make a laptop decal with Cricut!

 Squirrel Much? 🐿

-Here’s My Tip On How To Remember Where You Saw How to Make a Laptop Skin with Cricut ⬇️
+Here’s My Tip On How To Remember Where You Saw How to Make a Laptop Decal with Cricut ⬇️

 I squirrel WAY too much and it helps me to save posts to my Pinterest boards or to Bookmark them.
-So feel free to pin the images!
+If you share this tendency, please feel free to pin the images in this post if you’d like!